DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 fprintf(file_variable, format_specifier, printing_variables);
 ```

-fprintf takes a file variable (the object which stores the output file) and prints
+fprintf takes a file variable (the object which stores the output file) and prints variables to the file in a specific format specified by the format specifier.

 ---